Ho-s/NestJS-GraphQL-TypeORM-PostgresQL/README.md

 ## Code generator

 There is [CRUD Generator in NestJS](https://docs.nestjs.com/recipes/crud-generator).
-In this repository, It has its own generator.
+In this repository, It has its own generator with [plopjs](https://plopjs.com/documentation/).
 You can use like below.

 ```bash